CONFIDENTIAL INVESTIGATIONS UNIT

 Law enforcement personnel from the Unit are used when an allegation is received either via notification from a municipal police agency, citizen complaint or other outside source, that a police officer or other public official may be involved in criminal activity.
 Depending upon the nature of the allegation, the Unit will generally work in conjunction with the local agency to investigate the matter.
 This is done pursuant to Attorney General Guidelines that mandate police departments notify the County Prosecutor of criminal investigations of law enforcement personnel.
 In other instances, members of the Unit will work alone when the Prosecutors Office is the recipient of the allegation of wrongdoing, or if involvement of the outside agency would impede or jeopardize the integrity of the investigation.

-During the course of calendar year 2017, the Unit provided guidance, supervision and support to numerous municipal police agencies and conducted the Unit's own confidential investigations totaling 31 cases.
-There are direct results from the assistance provided by the Unit and from the Unit's own confidential investigations, but there are also indirect results such as the deterrent effect that an effective investigation may have on those persons who may be tempted to engage in wrongdoing.
+During the course of calendar year 2018, the Unit provided guidance, supervision and support to numerous municipal police agencies and conducted the Unit=s own confidential investigations totaling 34 cases.
+There are direct results from the assistance provided by the Unit and from the Unit=s own confidential investigations, but there are also indirect results such as the deterrent effect that an effective investigation may have on those persons who may be tempted to engage in wrongdoing.

 Pursuant to the revised Attorney General Internal Affairs Policy and Procedures, the Confidential Investigations Unit assumed the responsibility for investigations regarding all complaints made against law enforcement executives.
-During 2017, thirteen (13) of the 31 investigations conducted by the Unit involved law enforcement executives.
+During 2018, fifteen (15) of the 34 investigations conducted by the Unit involved law enforcement executives.

-Individuals seeking employment in the Bergen County Prosecutor’s Officer must be effectively screened to ensure their integrity.
-Accordingly, each applicant for a position with the Office undergoes an extensive investigation of their family background, financial dealings, educational and employment history as well as a criminal background check.
+Individuals who seek employment in the Bergen County Prosecutor’s Officer must be effectively screened to ensure their integrity.
+Accordingly, each applicant for a position with the Office undergoes an extensive investigation of family background, financial dealings, educational and employment history as well as a criminal background check.
 Interviews are conducted with persons having knowledge of the character of the applicant.
 Each person is also drug screened.

 Each investigation takes approximately one month to complete.
-In calendar year 2017, the Unit conducted 86 background investigations.
-At the conclusion of the investigation, the ranking law enforcement officer in the Unit must sign off and make a recommendation as to the applicant's suitability for employment.
+In calendar year 2018, the Unit conducted 76 background investigations.
+At the conclusion of the investigation, the ranking law enforcement officer in the Unit must sign off and make a recommendation as to the applicant=s suitability for employment.
 The process is then repeated by the Assistant Prosecutor, the Chief of Detectives, the First Assistant Prosecutor and ultimately, the Prosecutor.

-During calendar year 2017, the Unit received and formally responded to 291 citizen complaints.
+During calendar year 2018, the Unit received and formally responded to 331 citizen complaints.
 The dispositions of these complaints ranged from formal investigations conducted with sustained findings to matters that were investigated, but determined to be unfounded.
-The majority of the complaints were referred to the municipality of origin to give the local police agency the opportunity to investigate, and where appropriate, discipline their own officers, thereby instilling in the citizenry a sense of confidence in their police departments.
+The majority of the complaints were referred to the municipality of origin to give the local police agency the opportunity to investigate, and where appropriate, discipline own officers, thereby instilling in the citizenry a sense of confidence in their police departments.